ProsellaAnalyst/ProsellaAnalyst/README.md

-# Welcome to My GitHub 👋🏼 🤗
+# Welcome to My GitHub 👋🏼🤗

-Hi, I’m **Daniella Shalom** — also known as **ProsellaAnalyst / Analyst Prosella**.
+Hi, I'm **Daniella Shalom** — also known as **ProsellaAnalyst / Analyst Prosella**.

-This repository isn’t a collection of dashboards.
+This repository isn't a collection of dashboards.
-It’s a collection of **decisions shaped by data**.
+It's a collection of **decisions shaped by data**.

-I work at the intersection of analytics and strategy, using data to surface risks, uncover opportunities, and recommend **what should happen next**.
+I'm a data analyst transitioning into data science and AI engineering, building toward systems that don't just report what's happening — but help determine what should happen next.

 ---

 ## About Me 🌷

-**Role:** Decision Intelligence Analyst

-I focus on:
-- Translating complex data into clear business actions
-- Explaining performance in a way non-technical leaders understand
-- Designing insights that reduce uncertainty and guide decisions
+I work at the intersection of analytics and emerging AI systems, using data to surface risks, uncover opportunities, and structure **what should happen next**.

+Finance and e-commerce are where I feel most at home — that's where my experience lives and where I want to build.

-If a dashboard doesn’t influence a decision, it isn’t finished.
+If a dashboard doesn't influence a decision, it isn't finished.

 ---

-## What You’ll Find Here ✨
+## What You'll Find Here ✨

 - Decision-focused analytics projects
+- SQL analysis grounded in real business questions
 - Business dashboards explained in plain language
 - Strategic recommendations grounded in data
 - Case-style breakdowns of:
   - What the numbers mean
   - What decision they support

 Every project answers one core question:
 **What decision does this data enable?**

 ---